-When sending to an Outlook distribution group, only part of the list recieves the email, the remainder are never actually sent, despite PoliteMail recording the total number sent, and showing the email in Sent Items.
+When sending to an Outlook distribution group, only part of the list receives the email, the remainder is never actually sent, despite PoliteMail recording the total number sent and showing the email in Sent Items.

 Please note that this error does not occur on every send, but randomly, depending upon the conditions of Exchange Server 2010 at the time of the send.

 This problem can be fixed by applying the Update Rollup 3 for Exchange Server 2010 Service Pack 2 (information link only, not the actual update)